stashed/stash/docs/guides/monitoring/grafana.md

 ## Add Prometheus Data Source

 We have to add our Prometheus server `prometheus-prometheus-0` as data source of grafana.
-We will use a `ClusterIP` service to connect Prometheus server with grafana.
+We are going to use a `ClusterIP` service to connect Prometheus server with grafana.
 Let's create a service to select Prometheus server `prometheus-prometheus-0`,

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/appscode/stash/0.7.0/docs/examples/monitoring/coreos/prometheus-service.yaml